Jenna Dewan: Acting

 In 2006, Dewan co-starred with Channing Tatum in Step Up, as well as starring in Take the Lead that same year.

 In August 2008, Dewan starred in the Lifetime made-for-television film Fab Five: The Texas Cheerleader Scandal which follows five rule-breaking teens.
 She portrayed the role of disciplinarian Coach Emma Carr.
 In November 2009, she appeared in the straight-to-DVD comedy American Virgin alongside Rob Schneider.

 In March 2011, Dewan was cast in the NBC pilot of The Playboy Club.
 In May 2011, NBC picked up the series for a full season.
 She portrayed the role of Bunny Janie, a provocative Playboy bunny who works at a Playboy Club in Chicago in 1961.
 The series premiered on September 19 to 5.2 million viewers with mixed reviews from critics.
 Due to low ratings, NBC cancelled the series after just three episodes in October 2011.

 In November 2011, Dewan starred in the film The Jerk Theory.
 This was first released in Germany in 2009.
 It was later released in the United States in November 2011.

 Dewan appeared in the romantic-comedy film 10 Years, alongside her then-husband Channing Tatum, who also co-produced.
 The film was released on September 14, 2012.
 That same year, she appeared as Teresa Morrison in American Horror Story: Asylum, the second season of the horror television series.

 In 2013, Dewan began starring in the Lifetime series Witches of East End as Freya Beauchamp, one of the lead characters.
 In late 2015, she began a recurring role in the CBS/CW series Supergirl as Lucy Lane, and reprised the role in its spinoff Superman & Lois.
 She also had a recurring role in FOX's The Resident.
 Dewan's upcoming projects include The Wedding Year, Berlin, I Love You and Soundtrack.

 She joined the cast of ABC's The Rookie as Bailey in its third season, and was promoted to series regular in its fourth season.

 In 2018, Dewan makes an appearance on the television series Seatbelt Psychic and receives a spooky reading from the famous medium Thomas John.

-In 2022, Dewan starred and executive produced in the Lifetime film Let's Get Physical as part of the it's "Ripped from the Headlines" feature film.
+In 2022, Dewan starred and executive produced in the Lifetime film Let's Get Physical as part of the "Ripped from the Headlines" feature film.
 She portrays Sadie Smith who is loosely based on Zumba instructor Alexis Wright with the film inspired by Alexis' and her side prostitution gig.